EssesDev/psg_video_navigator/README.md

 ## Project Structure
 - `main.py`: Core application (MVC pattern: Model for video/click logic, View for Tkinter UI, Controller for event handling).
 - Follows SOLID principles for maintainability and extensibility.
+- Tests: All dependencies (`opencv-python`, `pillow`, `pyautogui`, `pyinstaller`) validated on Python 3.11.7.

+## Troubleshooting
+- Fixed an `AttributeError` in MVC initialization by passing the controller to the view at creation, ensuring robust dependency injection.
+- Resolved Tkinter/PyAutoGUI compatibility by using Python 3.11.7 with `python3-tk` on Ubuntu 22.04.

 ## Future Improvements
 - Save click configurations to a JSON file.